Happy Birthday, America! Join us as we celebrate The Thacker Mountain Radio Hour’s 20th Anniversary!

 Kenny Brown played with the late bluesman R.L.
 Burnside for nearly 30 years.
 In recent years, Brown has forged his own successful career, taking the north Mississippi hill country blues sound all over the world.
 His CDs include the double disc, Can’t Stay Too Long (Devil Down Records), Stingray and Meet Ya in the Bottom.
 Each June, Brown plays host to two dozen blues acts at the annual North Mississippi Hill Country Picnic.
 Brown was recently honored in Hernando, MS by the Hill Country Blues Hall of Fame with the unveiling of Brown’s sculpted hands playing a guitar by noted Como sculptor Sharon McConnell-Dickerson.

-Jimbo Mathus has been on the road this year, delighting national audiences as front man for the Squirrel Nut Zippers.
+Jimbo Mathus’ latest release is an album collaboration with Andrew Bird, These 13.
+Prior to the pandemic, Mathus was on the road delighting national audiences as front man for the Squirrel Nut Zippers.
 As a sideman, Mathus has worked with Elvis Costello and Buddy Guy, among others.
 He plays in the old-timey acoustic trio, the South Memphis String Band, with Luther Dickinson and Alvin Youngblood Hart.
 As a solo act, his albums include, Band of Storms (Big Legal Mess) Blue Healer, Dark Night of the Soul and Confederate Buddha.

-Country/soul singer Bonnie Bishop’s latest CD is, Ain’t Who I Was (Thirty Tigers) produced by Dave Cobb (Chris Stapleton, Sturgill Simpson, Jason Isbel).
+Country/soul singer Bonnie Bishop’s latest CD is The Walk, along with House Sessions, Vol. I. In 2016 she released, Ain’t Who I Was (Thirty Tigers) produced by Dave Cobb (Chris Stapleton, Sturgill Simpson, Jason Isbel).
 Bishop co-wrote (with former NRBQ guitarist, Big Al Anderson) “Not Cause I Wanted To” which appeared on Bonnie Raitt’s 2012 Grammy-winning album, Slipstream.
 Bishop credits her early years in Mississippi for her vocal chops.
 “I am from Texas, but there’s a lot of Mississippi in me,” she offers.
 “I definitely got my soul from hanging with all the black girls in choir there.
 That’s how I learned to sing.”